HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 # K Nearest Neighbours <a name="knn-title"></a>

-We utlise the scikit-learn library within Python to model our data using KNN.
+We utilise the scikit-learn library within Python to model our data using KNN.
 The code sections below are broken up into 5 key sections:

 * Data Import
 * Data Preprocessing